storj-archived/blog/content/post/community/sharing-storage-space-for-fun-and-profit.md

 2. Each Satellite returns a list of new storage nodes to which the node should upload the pieces of data stored on the storage node
 3. The storage node uploads the pieces to the appropriate nodes and updates the appropriate Satellites when complete
 4. Satellites disqualify the Node ID associated with the gracefully exited storage node in order to signal that the business relationship between the node associated with this Node ID and the Satellite has concluded
-5. Satellites pay out the balance of STORJ withheld in escrow during the next pay cycle
+5. Satellites pay out the balance of STORJ withheld during the next pay cycle

 Graceful exit is designed for nodes that intend to permanently exit the network.
 Ultimately, storage nodes will maximize potential earnings through consistent, reliable, long-term operation.